 Safety Tips For Getting From Cairo to Giza

 Egypt as a whole is safe to travel.
 Unfortunately though, pick pocketing is common.
 You should be sensible when when visiting tourist hot spots like the Pyramids of Giza.
 So equip yourself with anti-theft gear.
 We recommend leaving essential documents like your passport and any additional money or bank cards at your accommodation.
-If you would like information on other gear that helps you travel safely, visit 66 Items You Must Travel With.

 Have you visited the Pyramids independently before?
 How did you find it?
 Leave us a comment below to let us know.